MetaCommunity/mci-dnet-xsd/README-de-setf.md

           definitions_ -- though the latter is really a concise convention.
-It is, then, another plainly exasperating quality of the effective Common Lisp programming environemnt, moroever another barrier to any -- at least, in a _hypothetical_ sense -- any further commercial adoption of this innately non-integrated, remarkably heterogenous heap
+It is, then, another plainly exasperating quality of the effective Common Lisp programming environment, moreover another barrier to any -- at least, in a _hypothetical_ sense -- any further commercial adoption of this innately non-integrated, remarkably heterogeneous heap
-          of _software things_ that is become in applications of CLtL2, much to the detriment of any practical resuability.
+          of _software things_ that is become in applications of CLtL2, much to the detriment of any practical reusability.

-    *   For bootrstrapping the _hieararchical names_ extension,
+    *   For bootrstrapping the _hierarchical names_ extension,
         towards some of its original application:

         * The following example will apply a _logical pathname host_